BangSkyline/Artemis/README.md

 ---

-## 📚 Learn More
-This project is built with [Next.js](https://nextjs.org/), a powerful React framework.
-To dive deeper, check out these resources:
-- [Next.js Documentation](https://nextjs.org/docs) - Learn about Next.js features and APIs.
-- [Next.js GitHub Repository](https://github.com/vercel/next.js) - Explore the source code and contribute.
-- [Geist Font](https://vercel.com/font) - Discover the font used for a modern, clean look.

----

 ## 🤝 Contributing
 Contributions are welcome!
-Want to add your favorite motorcycles or enhance the cosmic theme?
+Want to add your favorite motorcycles or enhance the theme ?
 Here’s how:
 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-idea`).
 3. Make your changes and commit (`git commit -m "Add your feature"`).